 Freedom Week is entirely free for the students.
 Meals and single-occupancy accommodation in the College are provided free of charge to all participants.

 No. Students are responsible for making their own way to and from Cambridge.

 The application process for Freedom Week is very competitive, and unfortunately many applicants have to be turned away.
 But if you are talented and enthusiastic, please don’t let that stop you from applying.
 It is to your advantage to apply early, as participants are selected as and when applications come in.

-How many hours of lectures are there on each day?
+How many hours of lectures each day?

 Is Freedom Week party political?